FitSNAP/FitSNAP/docs/source/Run.rst

 Library
 -------

 FitSNAP may also be run through the library interface.
-More documentation coming soon, but for now the `GitHub repo examples <libexamples_>`_ may help set up scripts for your needs.
+The `GitHub repo examples <libexamples_>`_ may help set up scripts for your needs.

 .. _libexamples: https://github.com/FitSNAP/FitSNAP/tree/master/examples/library